Kansas PTA Schools

 Kansas has 5 colleges accredited by the CAPTE (the gold standard for PTA accreditation).

-Many are community colleges, but there are a few career college options available in the Kansas City area as well.
+Many of the PTA schools in Kansas are community colleges, but there are a few career college options available in the Kansas City area as well.

 On average, Kansas PTAs have higher salaries at all experience levels when compared to the United States, so it seems to be a good time to be a PTA in Kansas.